-Nearly all of us will have experienced post-shaving irritation at one time in their lives.
-The unpleasant sensation has several different names (shaving rash, post-shaving irritation or razor burn being a few) but the signs are all the same; a red, irritated, often tender and itchy, area of the skin that develops immediately after shaving but that can last anywhere from a number of hours to a few days.
+Nearly all of us will have experienced post-shaving irritation at one time in our lives.
+The unpleasant sensation has several different names: shaving rash, post-shaving irritation, razor burn, to name only a few.
+The signs are all the same; a red, irritated, often tender and itchy, area of the skin that develops immediately after shaving but that can last anywhere from a number of hours to a few days.
 The rash itself can develop into an irritation, leaving your skin dry, painful, and swollen.

-There are a number of factors that are thought to play a part in causing razor burn, such as; using a dull blade, using a hard soap, shaving dry, not prepping the skin correctly, using the wrong products, or just having sensitive skin.
+There are a number of factors that are thought to play a part in causing razor burn, such as: using a dull blade, using a hard soap, shaving dry, not prepping the skin correctly, using the wrong products, or just having sensitive skin.

 When it comes to our bodies we count macros, we measure protein intake, we know what we are putting in them.
 Then why don’t we do the same for our skin?
-Many products on the shelves today contain harsh chemicals that can seriously affect your skin, causing long-term dryness and premature aging.
+Many products on the shelves today contain harsh chemicals that can seriously affect your skin, causing long-term dryness and premature ageing.
 Frankly, just like with your body, the higher quality of ingredients makes for better results.
 We recommend skincare products made with clean, natural and non-irritating ingredients.

 - Look for a mark or certification that indicates the product is made from natural, organic and clean ingredients.
-Some of the best to look out for are: Soil Association, EWG (www.ewg.org) or USDA Organic.
+Some of the best to look out for are Soil Association, EWG (www.ewg.org) or USDA Organic.

 - Shelf life.
-No product should last for 36 - 48 months and, if it does, it’s most definitely going to contain harsh synthetic preservatives like propyl paraben, ethyl paraben or butyl paraben.
+No product should last for 36 - 48 months and, if it does, it’s most definitely going to contain harsh synthetic preservatives like propylparaben, ethylparaben or butylparaben.
 These ingredients have no purpose except to make the product last longer, your skin does not need them!

 - Price.
 Just like food, you get what you pay for.
 Products that are made with high quality and organic materials cost more to produce, so they also come with a higher price tag.

 Experts recommend shaving less as a way to avoid shaving rash.
 Just like with a twisted ankle, the key to recovery is rest.
 Your skin needs time to repair and recover from the cheap products and irritation caused by scratching off the skin cells day after day.
-So, think about if you need to shave everyday.
-If possible, limit yourself to every other day or take a break at weekends and really let your hair down.
+So, think about if you need to shave every day.
+If possible, limit yourself to every other day or take a break at weekends and let your hair down.

 That’s all you have to do to shake up your shaving routine and get quick results!

-For more expert shaving tips or personal grooming advice that will help you smash your day then call us on 00 44 (0) 207 7818 220, email: email@example.com or hit us up on social media @proverbskin2
+For more expert shaving tips or personal grooming advice that will help you smash your day then call us on 00 44 (0) 207 7818 220, email: email@example.com or hit us up on social media @proverbskin